cjpanda/pandaexpress_djangoproject/readme.md

 This Project was built as a learning tool. coutersy of Dennis Ivy
 Some Changes were made by me.
-This is a forum, the finished work is not yet ready so updates will keep coming till it is finished.
+This is a web forum, the finished website is not yet ready so updates will keep coming till it is finished.
-Thank You.

 ## App Review!!